June 24, 2018

 Talented local performers will be featured in this year’s opening show!

 - HEADLINER -

-Niki Haris, daughter of Grammy nominated jazz pianist Gene Harris, grew up in Benton Harbor, Michigan.
-She was college educated in Southern California.
+Niki Haris, daughter of Grammy-nominated jazz pianist Gene Harris, grew up in Benton Harbor, Michigan.
+She was college educated in southern California.
 Niki then pursued her singing career in the usual amusement parks and clubs in the California area.
 This dynamic woman has since gone on to work with a multitude of recording artists ranging from pop, R&B, to jazz.
-Her live performances and recording experiences reads like a who's who of the music world with names such as Ray Charles, David Sanborn, Patrice Rushen, Michael Sembello, Leann Rimes, Michelle Branch, Santana, Kylie Minogue, Luther Vandross, All Saints, Wilton Felder of the Jazz Crusaders, Stanley Turrentine, the Righteous Bros., Julian Lennon, Anita Baker, Mick Jagger, Whitney Houston and Madonna.
+Her live performances and recording experiences read like a who's who of the music world with names such as Ray Charles, David Sanborn, Patrice Rushen, Michael Sembello, LeAnn Rimes, Michelle Branch, Santana, Kylie Minogue, Luther Vandross, All Saints, Wilton Felder of the Jazz Crusaders, Stanley Turrentine, the Righteous Bros., Julian Lennon, Anita Baker, Mick Jagger, Whitney Houston and Madonna.

 Niki continues to share her gifts throughout the years by performing at a multitude of benefits for AIDS, cancer research, as well as Camp Harmony for inner city children.
-Niki continues to be called upon to lend her inspirational voice by notable speakers such as Mark Victor Hansen "Chicken Soup for the SouL" & Reverend Michael Beckwith (The Secret) She is also a strong supporter for the Music in the Classroom program and RAAD, Rockers Against Drunk Driving.
+Niki continues to be called upon to lend her inspirational voice by notable speakers such as Mark Victor Hansen "Chicken Soup for the Soul" & Reverend Michael Beckwith (The Secret).
+She is also a strong supporter for the Music in the Classroom program and RADD, Rockers Against Drunk Driving.
 She diligently lends her time in serving and is an annual participant in the Season for Non Violence.

 With all this, Niki has concentrated on her songwriting as well as pursuing acting and singing and continues to be a focused and dedicated, multi- talented artist.